College Factual by our College Data Analytics Team

 $38,300 Median Salary

-Every student pursuing a degree in a bachelor's degree in horticulture has to look into Texas A&M University - College Station.
+Every student who is interested in a bachelor's degree in horticulture needs to take a look at Texas A&M University - College Station.
 Texas A&M College Station is a very large public university located in the city of College Station.
 You also may be intersted to know that the school ranks #1 in quality for bachelor's degrees in horticulture in Texas.

-Bachelor's students who receive their degree from the horticulture program earn about $38,300 in the first couple years of working.
+Bachelor's students who receive their degree from the horticulture program make about $38,300 in the first couple years of working.

 More information about a bachelor’s in horticulture from Texas A&M University - College Station